perladvent/perldotcom/content/legacy/_pub_2001_09_04_tiedhash.md

 ### <span id="using tied objects">Using Tied Objects</span>

-In your Perl program, you make use of a `tie`d object by calling the `tie` function. `tie` takes two mandatory parameters: the variable that you are `tie`ing and the name of the class to `tie` it to, followed by any number of optional paramters.
+In your Perl program, you make use of a `tie`d object by calling the `tie` function. `tie` takes two mandatory parameters: the variable that you are `tie`ing and the name of the class to `tie` it to, followed by any number of optional parameters.
 For example, if we had written the hash with fixed keys discussed earlier (which we will do soon), we could use the class in our program like this:

       use Tie::Hash::FixedKey;